Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/ISSUE_TEMPLATES/PHASE_3_PROFILE.md

 4. ProfileController delegates to ProfileService.getProfileByUserId()
 5. ProfileService checks Redis cache first (if implemented)
 6. ProfileService retrieves profile from ProfileRepository (MongoDB)
+7. **If profile doesn't exist (e.g., OAuth user):** ProfileService creates default profile (optional: fetch OAuth user data from Auth Service for default avatar/displayName)
-7. ProfileService calculates win percentage and formats statistics
+8. ProfileService calculates win percentage and formats statistics
-8. ProfileController returns ProfileResponse with all profile data
+9. ProfileController returns ProfileResponse with all profile data

+**Note for OAuth Users:**
+- OAuth users (Google login) may not have a profile created yet
+- Profile Service should handle profile creation for OAuth users on first access
+- Default avatar can be set from Google pictureUrl (stored in Users collection)
+- Display name can default to firstName + lastName from OAuth user data

 ### Components to Create
 - **Profile Model** - MongoDB entity with all profile fields